ZEPL/zepl-documentation/docs/guide/authentication/authentication_providers.md

 <img src="/img/auth0_zepl_config.png" class="image-box img-100"/>

 # SAML <a name="saml"></a>
 Most popular SSO providers support authentication with SAML.
 Throughout this configuration, you will need need to provide your SSO provider a redirect URL: `https://app.zepl.com/api/v2/authenticator.identity.zepl/callback/samlprovider`.
 As you do so, keep track of the 2 key fields required in Zepl: `SAML Meta Data URL` and `Email Attribute Mapping`.
-We provide OpenID configuration steps below for several of the top authentication providers, but please note these steps may change and look different in your environment.
+We provide SAML configuration steps below for several of the top authentication providers, but please note these steps may change and look different in your environment.

 ## Okta <a name="saml-okta"></a>
 > Note: The email address for a specific user's Zepl account, MUST match the `email` value in that user's Okta account.